section-engineering-education/engineering-education/content/articles/generating-randomness-with-chainlink-vrf-using-brownie/index.md

 ### Deploying using Brownie
 The first step is to ensure that your brownie virtual environment is running properly.

 Next, you need to deploy the smart contract to the blockchain using brownie.
-Under the scripts folder, create a python file called `helpful_scripts.py`.
+Under the scripts folder, create a Python file called `helpful_scripts.py`.

 In this file, create a helper function and name it `get_account()`.
 This function will help us obtain an account that deploys the smart contract: